Can't sleep for thinking?

 Asking yourself these sorts of questions is priceless.
 Sometimes I dig up stuff I had no idea was going on.
 I find answers to questions I didn’t know I even have.
 I get to know me and I get to actively participate in my own personal growth and future.

-If you can’t shut your brain off, maybe it’s because you’re trying to tell you something.
+If you can’t shut your brain off, maybe it’s because your sub conscious or your higher self or another part of you is trying to tell you something.
 Sometimes there’s a deeper issue underneath all the frantic thinking.
-Before popping a sleeping pill or trying to drown it out some other way, why not try and find our what that something is?
+Before popping a sleeping pill or trying to drown it out some other way, why not try and find out what that something is?
 Maybe you’re trying to tell yourself something important.